Investing early is one of the best things you can do for your financial future. And you don’t even need much money to do it.

-Here are some of the pros and cons of using micro-investment spare change apps.
+Here are some of the pros and cons of using micro-investment spare change apps to save money.

-Since there’s already a notion that you need a ton of money to start investing, spare change apps like Acorns and Stash debunk that myth easily.
-With Acorns, you can start investing with just $5; with Stash, you can start investing with just one cent.
+Since there’s already a notion that you need a ton of money to start investing, money-saving apps like Acorns and Stash debunk that myth easily.
+With Acorns, there’s no minimum to open an account and you can start investing with just $5; with Stash, you can start investing with just $0.01.

-With these apps, you can easily cut out your morning coffee (or other costly, unneeded expenses) for a few days and round up the money to start investing.
+With these apps, you can easily cut out your morning coffee (or other costly, unneeded daily expenses) for a few days and round-up the money from your other necessary purchases to start investing.

-Another benefit of using these micro investing apps is that there are low fees for smaller accounts.
+Another benefit of these style of micro-investing apps is that there are typically low fees.

-Apps themselves tend to be user-friendly and these micro investment apps are no exception.
+Apps themselves tend to be user-friendly and these spare change investment apps are no exception.
 You can set up your account in minutes and track the progress of your investments and review your options.